Neural-Team/HiggsBoson-ML/README.md

 * Logistic Regression

 ## Usage
 This code is for educational and research purposes only.
-While we have made efforts to ensure the accuracy and reliability of the code, we cannot accept responsibility for any consequences resulting from the use of this code.

-To run the code, clone this repository and run any of the models you want with a Python IDE or JypterNotebook.
+To run the code, clone this repository and run any of the models you want with a Python IDE, Google Colab, or JypterNotebook.
 The dataset can be downloaded [here](https://mailaub-my.sharepoint.com/:x:/g/personal/ra278_aub_edu_lb/EaDuU0lMF3lGsklq_al1q3IBubRqQp1wvLLc6INl3PnKVQ?download=1)

 ## Team
-* Oliver Molenschot (ojm05@mail.aub.edu)
+* Oliver Molenschot - ojm05@mail.aub.edu
-* Mohammad Bdeir (mfb28@mail.aub.edu)
+* Mohammad Bdeir - mfb28@mail.aub.edu
-* Mehdi Fawaz (maf63@mail.aub.edu)
+* Mehdi Fawaz - maf63@mail.aub.edu

 If you have any questions or suggestions, please contact us at the email addresses above!